Our Story

 We do not replace other services in the community.

-The Young Stroke Service began in 2023 after years of research and work to improve care of young stroke survivors
+The Young Stroke Service began in 2023.
+It followed years of work to improve care of young stroke survivors.

 Young stroke in Australia